This post may contain affiliate links. Please see our disclosure policy.

 What to serve with pulled pork?

 The options are limitless.
-I love making this bbq pulled pork recipe into sandwiches and serving them with potato chips or french fries, however you can also serve it with baked beans with ground beef, coleslaw, mac and cheese, a salad, biscuits, or even spaghetti squash and other veggies!
+I love making this bbq pulled pork recipe into sandwiches and serving them with potato chips or french fries, however you can also serve it with baked beans with ground beef, coleslaw, baked mac and cheese or stovetop mac and cheese, a salad, cheddar cheese chive biscuits, or even spaghetti squash and other veggies!

 More Recipes!